 Increased Share Authorization.
-In 1989, the shareholders authorized 6,000,000 shares of Company common stock to be used for awards under the 1990 Plans, in addition to 776,846 shares authorized by shareholders in 1984 which were remaining available for awards under the 1990 Deferred Stock Plan at the time (the foregoing numbers having been adjusted for the 1986 and 1992 two-for-one stock splits).
-All but about 150,300 shares of such authorization have been committed or utilized under 1990 Plan awards granted for fiscal years 1990 through 1996.
+In 1989, the shareholders authorized 6,000,000 shares of Company common stock to be used for awards under the 1990 Plans, in addition to the 776,846 shares previously authorized and remaining available for awards under the 1990 Deferred Stock Plan at the time.
+All but about 150,300 of such share authorization has been utilized by delivery of shares upon exercise of options (or treated as utilized by virtue of payment of performance units or stock appreciation rights) since 1989 or committed under outstanding awards.
+The foregoing numbers have been adjusted for the 1992 two-for-one stock split.
 Accordingly, shareholder approval of an additional 5,849,700 shares of common stock for delivery under the Plan is requested, which will permit the delivery of 6,000,000 shares for future Plan awards for fiscal year 1997 and beyond.
 The number of shares and awards authorized under the Plan are subject to adjustment by the Committee to avoid dilution or consolidation of interests.

 Amendments.
-Further, it is proposed that the Plan be amended to provide for the grant of deferred stock units (after which no further deferred stock unit awards will be made to executives and key employees under the 1990 Deferred Stock Plan); to provide for payment of stock appreciation rights at 100%, not 95%, of the "spread", as described at page A-2 of Exhibit A appended to this Proxy Statement under 1997 Long-Term Incentive Plan, III, Stock Appreciation Rights; to permit stock appreciation rights to be granted separately without being related in any way to any other Plan award; and to simplify shareholder approval requirements for amending the Plan.
-As a result of the latter amendment, only those revisions requiring shareholder approval as a matter of law or by rule of any stock exchange on which the Company's common stock may be listed, for Plan awards to qualify for the exemption from Section 16(b) of the Securities Exchange Act of 1934 provided by Rule 16b-3 thereunder, and for incentive stock options to meet the requirements of Section 422(b) of the Internal Revenue Code, will be required to be submitted for approval by the Company's shareholders in the future.
+Further, it is proposed that the Plan be amended to provide for the grant of deferred stock units (after which no further deferred stock unit awards will be made to executives and key employees under the 1990 Deferred Stock Plan); to provide for payment of stock appreciation rights at 100%, not 95%, of the "spread", as described below under 1997 Long-Term Incentive Plan, III, Stock Appreciation Rights; to permit stock appreciation rights to be granted separately without being related in any way to any other Plan award; and to simplify shareholder approval requirements for amending the Plan so that only those revisions requiring shareholder approval as a matter of law or by rule of any stock exchange on which the Company's common stock may be listed; for Plan awards to qualify for the exemption from Section 16(b) of the Securities Exchange Act of 1934 provided by Rule 16b-3 thereunder; and for incentive stock options to meet the requirements of Section 422(b) of the Internal Revenue Code, will be required to be submitted for approval by the Company's shareholders in the future.